 Why is this a critical acquisition?

-This acquisition would significantly increase the natural corridor and habitat for wildlife.
-When combined with Alabama A&M University lands and the existing Chapman Mountain Nature Preserve, the total uninterrupted acreage would grow to approximately 650.
-Plants and animals would be provided a safe haven to live and an undisturbed space to migrate, feed, and flourish.
+This acquisition will significantly increase the natural corridor and habitat for wildlife.
+When combined with Alabama A&M University lands and the existing Chapman Mountain Nature Preserve, the total uninterrupted acreage is now approximately 650.
+Plants and animals will have a safe haven to live and an undisturbed space to migrate, feed, and flourish.
 In addition, this new parcel holds the only flowing spring on Chapman Mountain.
 Water from the spring flows inconspicuously out of the depths of the mountain as it has for years.
 Remains of an old water cistern still exists, offering evidence of this life giving water’s role in times past.

 The addition of this new property will markedly enhance the space available for public recreation trails.
 Offering diverse terrain from mountainside slopes to flat forest land, Chapman Mountain is an ideal outdoor recreation destination for visitors of all skill levels and interests, only minutes from downtown Huntsville.